sumitsoman/sumitsoman.github.io/_pages/about.md

 Work Experience
 =====

+Prior to Samsung, I was a Senior Data Scientist with the [Global AI Accelerator](https://www.ericsson.com/en/about-us/company-facts/ericsson-worldwide/india/ericsson-in-india/global-artificial-intelligence-accelerator-india) at [Ericsson R&D](https://www.ericsson.com/en).

-Prior to Ericsson, I worked with the [Center for Development of Advanced Computing (CDAC)](https://www.cdac.in/), a prestigious R&D lab of the Govt. of India, with their Health Informatics Group during 2011-2021.
+I also worked with the [Center for Development of Advanced Computing (CDAC)](https://www.cdac.in/), a prestigious R&D lab of the Govt. of India, with their Health Informatics Group during 2011-2021.

 During 2010-2011, I was with the Mobility Group at [Tata Consultancy Services (TCS)](https://www.tcs.com/).